Eden Prairie

 Water Quality

 Water quality of Birch Island Lake is poor, with average nutrient levels higher than state standards for shallow lakes.
-Latest data collection from 2020 observed that the lake is impaired.
-But, Birch Island Lake does have a diverse range of aquatic plants present in the lake.
+Birch Island Lake does have a diverse range of aquatic plants present in the lake.
 There are a total of 12 different plant species.
 Typically the plant community in the western two thirds of the lake is primarily comprised of cattails and other wetland vegetation.
 However, heavy rainfall during June of 2014 raised the water level in the lake by 6 feet, causing cattails to die off.
 In 2015, the invasive species purple loosestrife was recorded in aquatic plant cataloging.

 Past Projects

-Water levels of Birch Island Lake had declined by about seven feet since the mid-1980s.
-To bring Birch Island Lake back to a normal level, in 2008, the District installed a pipe to direct water from the area north of 62 into the lake.
-The Nine Mile Creek Watershed District also cleaned out and improved two existing stormwater basins and constructed a new stormwater pond to treat stormwater runoff prior to reaching Birch Island Lake to improve water quality.
-This project was part of the larger Eden Prairie Lakes Water Quality Improvement Project.
-Since installation of the tile system, water levels in Birch Island Lake have rebounded.
+In 2008, the Nine Mile Creek Watershed District installed a pipe to direct water from the area north of 62 into Birch Island Lake to help ease water levels that had been declining since the mid-1980s.
+The District also cleaned out and improved two existing stormwater basins and constructed a new stormwater pond to treat stormwater runoff prior to reaching Birch Island Lake to improve water quality.
+These projects were part of the larger Eden Prairie Lakes Water Quality Improvement Project.

 For information about other past District projects, click here